 If you want to be considered for commercial work then great photos showing a variety of facets of your type is enough.

 If you are an actor wanting to be submitted for roles in TV and film then as well as the photos you need scenes or a reel which is well shot and showcases your ability NOW.
 If the material is more than a year old it should be showcasing what you used to be like.
 If you are in regular coaching and working on your craft you must be getting better.
-Show us.
+Show me.

 “As an agent I can only work with the material you give me.